Origins of the Eighty Years' War: League of Netherlandish nobles against Granvelle (1561–1564)

-Subsequent reforms met with much opposition, which was mainly directed at Granvelle.
+Subsequent reforms met with much opposition, mainly directed at Granvelle.
 In 1561, the ten most powerful Netherlandish noblemen formed the League against Granvelle.
-The core of the League was formed by the triumvirate of Lamoral, Count of Egmont, Philip de Montmorency, Count of Horne, and William "the Silent", Prince of Orange, later joined by Berghes, Montigny, Megen, Mansfeld, Hoogstraten, Philippe, Count of Ligne and Hachicourt.
+The core of the League was the triumvirate of Lamoral, Count of Egmont, Philip de Montmorency, Count of Horne, and William "the Silent", Prince of Orange, later joined by Berghes, Montigny, Megen, Mansfeld, Hoogstraten, Philippe, Count of Ligne and Hachicourt.
 All ten Ligueurs were knights in the Order of the Golden Fleece, and almost all of them were stadtholders.
-High noblemen who opposed the League, and thus more or less backed Granvelle, were inter alia Philippe III de Croÿ (Aarschot), William de Croÿ, Marquess of Renty, Charles de Berlaymont and Jean de Ligne, Duke of Arenberg.
+High noblemen who opposed the League, and thus more or less backed Granvelle, were inter alia Philippe III de Croÿ (Aarschot), Guillaume de Croy, Marquis de Renty, Charles de Berlaymont and Jean de Ligne, Duke of Arenberg.

 Petitions to King Philip by the high nobility went unanswered.
 Some of the most influential nobles, including Lamoral, Count of Egmont, Philip de Montmorency, Count of Hoorn, and William the Silent, withdrew from the Council of State until Philip recalled Granvelle.

-Granvelle's perceived aggrandizement helped focus the opposition against him.
-The grandees under the leadership of Orange engineered his recall in 1564.
-Emboldened by this success Orange intensified his attempts to obtain religious toleration.
+Granvelle's perceived aggrandizement helped focus the opposition against him, and the grandees under the leadership of Orange engineered his recall in 1564.
+Emboldened by this success Orange intensified his attempts to engineer religious toleration.
 He persuaded Margaret and the Council to ask for a moderation of the placards against heresy.
-Philip delayed his response, however, and in the meantime the opposition against his religious policies gained more widespread support.
+Philip delayed his response, however, and opposition against his religious policies gained more widespread support.

-In late 1564, the nobles noticed the growing power of the reformation and urged Philip to devise realistic measures to prevent violence.
+In late 1564, the nobles noted the growing power of the reformation and urged Philip to devise realistic measures to prevent violence.
 Philip answered that sterner measures were the only answer.
 Subsequently, Egmont, Horne, and Orange withdrew once more from the council, and Bergen and Meghem resigned their Stadholdership.
-During the same period, the religious protests were increasing despite increased oppression.
+Meanwhile, religious protests were increasing despite increased oppression.

 Growing religious tensions (1564–1566)

-After the recall of Granvelle, Orange persuaded Margaret and the council to ask for a moderation of the placards against heresy.
-Philip delayed his response, and in this interval, the opposition to his religious policies gained more widespread support.
-Philip finally rejected the request for moderation in his Letters from the Segovia Woods of October 1565.
+Philip finally rejected the request for policy moderation in his Letters from the Segovia Woods of October 1565.
 In response, a group of members of the lesser nobility, among whom were Louis of Nassau, a younger brother of Orange, and the brother's John and Philip of St. Aldegonde, prepared a petition for Philip that sought the abolition of the Inquisition.
-This Compromise of Nobles was supported by about 400 nobles, both Catholic and Protestant, and was presented to Margaret on 5 April 1566.
+This Compromise of Nobles was supported by about 400 aristocrats, both Catholic and Protestant, and was presented to Margaret on 5 April 1566.
 Impressed by the massive support for the compromise, she suspended the placards, awaiting Philip's final ruling.

 One of Margaret's courtiers, Count Berlaymont, called the presentation of this petition an act of "beggars" (French "gueux"), a name then taken up by the petitioners themselves (they called themselves the Geuzen).
-The petition was sent on to Philip for a final verdict.